algorandfoundation/puya-ts/docs/cli.md

 puya: error: the following arguments are required: --options, --awst
 ```

-After confirming that Puya is installed, you can pass the path to the Puya binary to `puya-ts` using the `--puya-path` flag.
+After confirming that Puya is installed, you can pass the Puya binary path to `puya-ts` using the `--puya-path` option.

 ```shell
 puya-ts build examples --output-awst --output-awst-json --puya-path puya
 ```

 If you don't wish to install Puya using `pipx`, you can build the Puya binary yourself from source.
 Refer to the [Puya README](https://github.com/algorandfoundation/puya) for more information.
-Once you have a binary, you can pass the path to it using the `--puya-path` flag.
+Once you have a binary, you can pass the path to it using the `--puya-path /path/to/binary/puya` option.

 ## Commands